Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Combination of conditional and permanent registration

-We finally would like to emphasise the importance of an overall type I error rate control when deciding in a data driven way whether to apply for conditional registration or waive this application and continue with a study for a permanent registration.
-Without such overall type I error rate control, we could end up with a substantially increased type I error rate, i.e.\ a probability for a permanent registration of an inefficient device that is much larger than $\alpha$.
+Moreover, we would like to emphasize the importance of an overall type I error rate control when deciding in a data-driven way whether to apply for conditional registration or abstain from this application and continue with a study for permanent registration.
+Without such overall type I error rate control, we could end up with a substantially increased probability for a permanent registration of an inefficient device that is much larger than $\alpha$.
 Assume that we start, like in Section~\ref{NewChapterStudyDesignsFastTrack}, with a two-stage fast-track process using the binding futility rule $Z_1<z_f$ and a (non-constant) conditional error function $A$ at level $\alpha$.
 If, in the case of an unsuccessful attempt to register conditionally, we (always) start a new study for a direct, permanent registration at significance level $\alpha$, the overall type I error rate could become $(1+\Phi(z_f))\cdot\alpha$ which equals $0.04625$ for $\alpha=0.025$ and $z_f=\Phi^{-1}(1-\alpha_c)$ with $\alpha_c=0.15$.
-We would conclude that this implies the requirement to disclose any attempt to continue after an unsuccessful pilot study with a study for a direct permanent registration.
-Moreover, if this intended, one would need to show that the anticipated strategy controls the overall type I error rate at the required level.
-An example for such a strategy was indicated in Figure~\ref{twoArms} and discussed in this section.
+We would conclude that this implies the requirement to disclose in advance the attempt to continue after an unsuccessful pilot study with a study for direct permanent registration.
+Moreover, if this is intended, one would need to show that the anticipated strategy controls the overall type I error rate at the required level.
+An example of such a strategy was indicated in Figure~\ref{twoArms} and discussed in this section.